 The world of insects is beautiful in its natural color, but sometimes a black and white image can give certain artistry.
-By using the principles of black and white photography, such as geometry, rhythm, luminance difference, or contrast, expressiveness can be conveyed as well as color photography.
+Using the principles of black and white photography, such as geometry, rhythm, luminance difference, or contrast, expressiveness can be conveyed as well as color photography.

 Tip 10.
 Staking

 In macro photography, the field of focus is greatly narrowed.
-At low magnification, it is not so noticeable and can give an artistic effect, but at high magnification it becomes critical.
+It is not so noticeable at low magnification and can give an artistic effect, but at high magnification, it becomes critical.
 Therefore, use the stacking technique.
-By combining several images with different focus into one in a special program or manually, you will expand the field of focus, and details will not suffer from diffraction due to a tightly clamped aperture.
+By combining several images with different focuses into one in a special program or manually, you will expand the field of focus, and details will not suffer from diffraction due to a tightly clamped aperture.